 Wine Tour

 Plan a half-day or full-day wine tour of the island!
 You can easily do it on your own, but we believe having a local guide/driver makes it so much better.
 A guide can give you an introductory tour, answer all your questions, and best of all, you can indulge in wine tasting all you want as you won’t need to drive.
-Check this 3-hour wine tasting tour!
+Check out this 3-hour wine-tasting tour!

 Popular wine producers are Zlatan Otok, Tomić Wines, PZ Svirce, Plancic Brothers, and others.
 Popular sorts include red Plavac mali (Zinfandel’s offspring very popular in mid and southern Dalmatia), and pošip, a white grape native to the island of Korcula, but planted now all over southern and central Dalmatia.